machwatt/sf_filecollection_gallery/Documentation/Administrator/Index.rst

 you can access them in your template (https://github.com/Skyfillers/sf_filecollection_gallery/pull/55):
 		{contentObjectData.layout}

+In case you use the nested gallery from a recursive FileCollection feature, you may access the folderName of the current object via: (f.e. if you want to render a gallery title from the current folder name)
+        {object.galleryFolderName}

 It is possible to use the fallback templating feature of TYPO3 6.2::